-It's far too easy to become dependent on using credit cards for day-to-day living, but in times of uncertainty it can be a scary place to be.
+It's far too easy to become dependent on using credit cards for day-to-day living.
 One way to protect yourself from future turbulence in the credit markets is to get into a position where you don't need so much credit.

 Easy enough to say, but how do you start to get rid of your credit card debt?

 The first step towards reducing credit card debt is to admit to yourself just how much trouble you're actually in.